deployKF/website/content/guides/platform/deploykf-gateway.md

     1. Set the [`deploykf_core.deploykf_istio_gateway.gatewayService.type`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L653) value to `"NodePort"` or `"ClusterIP"`
     2. Use the [`deploykf_core.deploykf_istio_gateway.gatewayService.annotations`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L654C7-L654C18) value to configure the Service
     3. Create an `Ingress` resource that points to the `deploykf-gateway` Service

-    !!! note "Extra Manifests Values"

-        deployKF provides an `extraManifests` value for each component which allows arbitrary YAML manifests to be added to the generated output.
-        For example, [`deploykf_core.deploykf_istio_gateway.extraManifests`](https://github.com/deployKF/deployKF/blob/v0.1.1/generator/default_values.yaml#L575-L579) may be used to add an Ingress resource to the generated output.

     ---